pmem/pmemstream/tests/README.md

 # Content

 This directory contains tests for pmemstream and their helpers.
+Some of the tests are written in C and some in C++.
+The latter ones are, in many cases, just easier to implement.
+On the other hand C tests are checking usage in C applications, which are default for C API.

 Directories contains:

-- **api_c** - unit tests for C API,
+- **api_c** - plain tests for C API,
-- **cmake** - cmake and ctest helpers, including suppressions' files and CMake executions scripts,
+- **cmake** - CMake and ctest helpers, including suppressions' files and CMake executions scripts,
-- **common** - shared functions and libraries for all tests.
+- **common** - shared functions and libraries for all tests,
+- **unittest** - unit tests for various (e.g. internal) functionalities.

 # Tests execution